 ** Followed by Ms. Darbus'

-** The ending scene after the credits where Zeke's cookies are so amazing that Sharpay falls in love with him.
+* The ending scene after the credits when Zeke's cookies are so amazing that Sharpay falls in love with him.

 -->'''Ryan:''' You don't think dancing takes some game?

-*** The fact that Ryan as actually really good at baseball, to the point of impressing Chad.
+** The fact that Ryan is actually really good at baseball, which impresses Chad.

-** Also, when Troy finds Ryan with Gabriella by the pool and Ryan makes a comment about the brownies Gabriella's mom makes?
+* Troy finds Ryan with Gabriella by the pool and Ryan makes a comment about the brownies Gabriella's mom makes.
 Troy shuts him down hard.

 '''Troy:''' I know, I've had them.

-** Ryan standing up to his sister ''and'' making the East High Gang's participation possible deserves a mention.
-Not only is he awesome at what he does, he also finally graduated from being Sharpay's lapdog.
+* Ryan standing up to his sister ''and'' making the East High Gang's participation possible deserves a mention.
+Not only is he awesome at what he does, he is also able to graduate from being Sharpay's lapdog.

-** Troy's song scream where he DANCES ON THE WALLS AND CEILING!!!
+* Troy's song "Scream", which has scenes of him DANCING ON THE WALLS AND CEILING!!!
 That whole song in itself is a CMOA.
 It even doubles as CrowningMusicOfAwesome.

 ** Also, when mini-Troy and mini-Chad dance.

-** Speaking of upstaging: Rocketman is introduced as the annoying fanboy of fail, and, when told he actually has to go onstage as Troy in the musical, goes into shock (his best friend suspects he stopped breathing).
-After freaking out some more in his dressing room and missing his cue entirely, he ''rocks'' onstage, completely steals the scene from Sharpay, actually turns out to be a good singer in his own right, and gets an in-universe standing ovation.
-The best thing: he completely ignored stage instructions and the costume department, threw on whatever he could find and had fun.
+* Speaking of upstaging: Rocketman is introduced as the annoying fanboy of fail.
+When he is told he actually has to go onstage as Troy in the musical, he goes into shock (his best friend suspects he stopped breathing).
+After freaking out some more in his dressing room and missing his cue entirely, he ''rocks'' onstage, completely steals the scene from Sharpay and actually turns out to be a good singer in his own right.
+This gets him an in-universe standing ovation.
+The best part is he completely ignored stage instructions and the costume department, threw on whatever he could find and had fun.
 He basically improvised, aside from the song.
-And it is the single most badass and hilarious moment in the entire franchise.
-Try watching that part of the scene without immediately laughing and saying, "that was just awesome, good for him." [[https://www.youtube.com/watch?v=wKiCfvvz9co Watch it for yourself.]]
+It is the single most badass and hilarious moment in the entire franchise.
+Try watching that part of the scene without immediately laughing and saying, "That was just awesome, good for him." [[https://www.youtube.com/watch?v=wKiCfvvz9co Watch it for yourself.]]

-** The titular musical is choreographed ''in its entirety'' by Ryan.
+* The titular musical is choreographed ''in its entirety'' by Ryan.
 That's right, the guy who was Sharpay's shadow for one and a half movies is so good at what he does that he's put in charge of an entire musical and the results are amazing!
-He even created a dance for Chad and the guys with basketballs, one number which is reminicent of Broadway, and then he managed to make [[TheDitz Jason]] look good on stage.
+He created a dance for Chad and the guys with basketballs, a number which is reminicent of Broadway.
+He even managed to make [[TheDitz Jason]] look good on stage.
 The Juilliard people were so impressed they said "screw it" to the "one scholarship" thing and just gave him another one.